Unsupervised Estimation of Nonlinear Audio Effects: Comparing Diffusion-Based and Adversarial approaches: Guitar Distortion Modeling Experiments

 \subsection{Data}

 Following \cite{wright2023adversarial}, we utilize the fourth subset of the IDMT-SMT Guitar dataset \cite{kehling2014automatic}, which comprises 64 short musical excerpts spanning various styles and tempos.
 While the dataset includes recordings from two different guitars, we exclusively use those from the Career SG guitar.
 Each recording is processed with three distinct distortion effects of increasing severity: ‘Clean Distortion,’ ‘Light Distortion,’ and ‘Heavy Distortion.’
-All the material is sampled at 44.1 kHz.
+The distortion effects were applied using commercial audio plugins, consistent with the procedure in \cite{wright2023adversarial}.
+All the material is sampled at 44.1\,kHz.

 \begin{sloppypar} Our experiments require the following distinct, non-overlapping dataset splits: two unpaired datasets representing the input and output distributions, denoted as $\mathcal{X}$ and $\mathcal{Y}$, respectively, and a paired test set ($\mathcal{X}_\text{test}$, $\mathcal{Y}_\text{test}$) for evaluation.
 Of the 37 min of available recordings, we allocate 16 min for $\mathcal{X}$, and 16 min for $\mathcal{Y}$.
 Additionally, we construct three reduced versions of $\mathcal{Y}$ containing 18 s, 1 min, and 4 min of distorted recordings.
-The remaining 5 min are used for the test set, which is segmented into chunks of $6\,$s, resulting in 50 segments.
+The remaining 5~min are used for the test set, which is segmented into chunks of 6~s, resulting in 50 segments.
 Our dataset split differs from the one used in \cite{wright2023adversarial}, as this configuration enables a more systematic evaluation of both approaches.
 Consequently, our results may not be directly comparable to those reported in \cite{wright2023adversarial}. \end{sloppypar}